Why We Observe the Day of the Holy Seal

 Consider now exactly what it is that the Faithists observe and why they keep the day holy.

-At the core of the issue regarding meaning stand three conditions supremely important for man's progress, all of them now irreversible --- though until the Seal was set (at that time), they were not.
+At the heart of sanctifying the day as Holy stand three conditions supremely important for man's progress, all of them now irreversible --- though until the Seal was set (at that time), they were not.

 The first and of primary importance for the other two was that the Republic was not founded on the name of any God, Lord or Savior, or as said in Oahspe, the constitution (compact) was founded unfettered by the name of any God, Lord or Savior.
 This allowed man to follow the light of his own conscience.
 This implies the freedom to follow one's conscience.